zpz/biglist/README.md

 Distributed reading and writing are supported.
 This means appending to or reading from a `Biglist` by multiple workers concurrently.
 In the case of reading, the data of the `Biglist` is split between the workers.
 When the storage is local, the workers are multiple threads or processes.
 When the storage is remote (i.e. in a cloud blob store), the workers are multiple threads or processes on one or more machines.

-Of course, reading the entire list concurrently by each of a number of independent workers is also possible.
+Of course, reading the entire list concurrently by a number of independent workers is also possible.
 That, however, is not called "distributed" reading.

 A very early version of this work is described in [a blog post](https://zpz.github.io/blog/biglist/).